Así Fue: Other cover versions

-In 1998, Dominican Republic merengue singer Toño Rosario covered "Así Fue" on his studio album Exclusivo.
-Rosario's version peaked at number 22 on the Hot Latin Songs and number eight on the Tropical Songs charts in the US respectively and led to Juan Gabriel receiving an ASCAP Latin award in the merengue category.
+In 1998, Dominican merengue singer Toño Rosario covered "Así Fue" on his studio album Exclusivo.
+Rosario's version peaked at No. 22 on the US Hot Latin Songs chart, and No. 8 on the US Tropical Songs chart, earning songwriter Juan Gabriel another ASCAP Latin award for the song (in the merengue category).
 In the same year, Mexican banda group La Arrolladora Banda El Limón covered it on their album, Antes de Partir, with their version reaching number nine on the grupera charts in Mexico.
 In 2008, Sony Music Mexico released a tribute album to Juan Gabriel titled Amo al Divo de Juárez: Tributo al Juan Gabriel which features various rock musicians performing his songs.
 Mexican band Playa Limbo was one of artists listed in the album where they covered "Así Fue".
 Their rendition reached number 26 on the Hot Latin Songs and number 13 on the Latin Pop Songs charts.
 It received a nomination for Pop Song of the Year at the 22nd Annual Lo Nuestro Awards in 2010 while Juan Gabriel earned an ASCAP Latin Award in the Pop/Ballad field for their cover in the same year.